Regeneration after sports with the acupressure mat

 Can you briefly tell us how you got into your competitive sport and why you are passionate about it?

-To have the perfect race, everything simply has to fit in the 100m sprint within 11 seconds from the starting gun to the finish line.
-It is then a kind of flow experience and a great feeling when you reach the finish line.
+To have the perfect race, everything has to be just right from the starting gun to the finish line in the 100 m sprint within 11 seconds.
+It's a kind of flow experience and a great feeling when you reach the finish line.
 But you don't have this "flow" in every race.

-Peter Plavec: I'm addicted to swimming.
+Peter Plavec: I am addicted to swimming.
 Spending time in the water (preferably very cold) helps me to clear my head and keep my body fit.
 I started ice and long distance swimming about 4 years ago.
-My performance has developed very well in this short time and since then I have taken part in many competitions - both nationally and internationally.
-In the summer I will try to break a Guinness World Record with my team.
+My performance has developed very well in this short time and since then I have taken part in many competitions - both nationally and internationally - with me.
+In the summer, I will try to break a Guinness World Record with my team.

 What physical and mental challenges does the sport bring?

-PP: I do a very mentally and physically demanding sport.
-It's always hard to get into water below 5 degrees and start swimming or jumping into the water when you know the distance is over 20km.
+Peter Plavec: I do a very mentally and physically demanding sport.
+It's always a mental challenge to get into water below 5 degrees and start swimming or jumping into the water when you know that the distance is over 20 km.
 It's especially difficult when the weather is very gray and cloudy or it's even snowing and raining.
 But the incredibly nice feeling afterwards always motivates me to do it.

 Was there ever a situation for you where you wanted to stop doing sports?
 What made you want to continue?

-PP: There has never been a situation for me where I wanted to quit and I hope it stays that way.
-But if it should come to that, I would certainly remember the best moments and that would motivate me not to give up.
+Peter Plavec: There has never been a situation for me where I wanted to quit and I hope it stays that way.
+But if it were to happen, I would certainly remember the best moments and that would motivate me not to give up.

 Do you have any tips for recreational athletes who want to move into the competitive arena?
-What steps can you take in your sport to do this and can you do it at any age?
+What steps can you take in your sport to achieve this and can you do this at any age?

-SM: You could, for example, get in touch with a professional trainer at an Olympic base.
-They can then assess the further course of action based on their experience.
-After a certain age, the body is no longer able to cope with high loads and achieve an increase in performance.
-However, the age cannot be determined exactly and every body is individual.
+Sina Mayer: You could get in touch with a professional trainer at an Olympic training center, for example.
+Based on their experience, they can then assess the next steps.
+From a certain age, the body is no longer able to cope with high levels of stress and achieve an increase in performance.
+However, age cannot be determined exactly and every body is individual.

-PP: Ice swimming, but also long-distance swimming, can be started at any age, if you are suitable according to your family doctor.
-If you want to do it competitively, I would advise everyone to check in with a coach.
-With professional advice you develop much faster.
+Peter Plavec: You can start ice swimming and long-distance swimming at any age if you are fit according to your GP.
+If you want to do it competitively, I would advise everyone to contact a coach.
+With professional advice, you will develop much faster.

 Regeneration after sports increases performance